EricZinda/InductorParser/readme.md

 	win: `md build`
 3. Change to that directory.
 	unix and win: `cd build`
-4. Use CMake to setup the build system: unix and win: `cmake ../src`
+4. CMake can build different types of projects using "generators".
+Run `cmake -help` to get a list of generators on your system: unix and win: `cmake -help`
+4. Pick the generator that will create the type of project you want and use the `-G` option to choose it.
+Here are the ones that have been tested: mac make file: 			`cmake -G "Unix Makefiles" ../src` Windows Visual Studio: 	`cmake ../src`
-5. Then actually do the build:
+5. Then actually do the build using this command which magically builds whatever you choose on the command line:
-	unix: `make`
+	`cmake --build ./`

+5a.
+OR you can manually use the build system that got created by cmake:
+	unix or mac make file: 	`make`
+	Mac Xcode:				Open the IndProlog.xcodeproj file in the build directory.
+Build the project using Xcode.
-	win: Install Visual Studio (free!) and Open the .sln file in the build directory.
+	Windows Visual Studio: 	Open the .sln file in the build directory.
 Build the solution from VS.

 Directory Structure
 -------------------